 Tesla’s electric cars are kitted out with some of the most advanced technology around.
 And now – possibly because it can’t fit any more into the cars themselves – it’s cramming more into the key fob.

 This is the same tech found in most modern smartphones that lets them communicate with wearable devices, activity trackers and smart tags.
-Tesla may have added this for many reasons, but the most plausible is for a 'find my car keys' feature.

 Fire up the Tesla app, and it could tell where you left your fob.
 The same feature is already found in a host of other devices, from smart luggage to even sunglasses, so it makes perfect sense for a key fob.
 You can already unlock Tesla’s cars using its mobile app, and even beep the horn, so why not locate your keys too?

 This is pure speculation of course.
 Maybe Tesla just wants the fob to connect to the car via Bluetooth instead of the standard 315MHz signal.
 Or maybe it’s for transferring data.